Paris Can Wait: Plot

-Anne (Diane Lane) is in Cannes with her husband Michael (Alec Baldwin), a prominent movie producer.
+Anne is in Cannes with her husband Michael, a prominent movie producer.
 As the festival ends, she learns that the vacation she and her husband were supposed to go on in Paris will be slightly delayed as they need to go to Budapest first.
 They plan to fly to Paris, but the pilot suggests Anne not fly due to an ear infection.
-Michael's producing partner Jacques (Arnaud Viard) offers to drive Anne to Paris himself.
+Michael's producing partner Jacques offers to drive Anne to Paris himself.

-What is supposed to be a short car ride quickly develops into a pleasant leisurely trip as Jacques, a French foodie, can't resist taking any opportunity he can to stop every hour or so to sample new food.
-He is also openly flirtatious with Anne, but she begins to question his intentions when he repeatedly uses her credit card to foot the bill for the gourmet meals they are sampling.
+A short car ride develops into a leisurely trip as Jacques, a French foodie, stops every hour or so to sample new food.
+He is flirtatious with Anne, but she begins to question his intentions when he repeatedly uses her credit card to pay for the meals they are sampling.

 They visit a church (the 11th-century Romanesque Basilica of St Magdalene in Vezelay, France) where Anne grieves the baby she lost, and tells Jacques she wears her locket necklace in his honor.
 They share a romantic dinner together where Jacques admires Anne's photography, and asks why she doesn't share it with her husband.

 Later, on the road, Jacques confides that only he knows his brother's death was a suicide, and he carries that burden so his nephew doesn't have to know.
 They finally reach the place where Anne is staying and almost kiss, but the elevator doors close in on them.
 Anne sees Jacques has driven away, but he returns to kiss her passionately and ask her to a rendez-vous with him later in San Francisco.

 The morning after, just before her husband is meant to arrive in Paris, she receives a package from Jacques with chocolate roses and the money she had lent him on the trip.
 It includes a note that reminds her of the restaurant they will be meeting at, and she smiles at the camera, pleased.